peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 related Digital Credential.

 The Verifier that receive a Digital Credential supporting the Status Attestation,
-SHOULD:
+MUST:

 - Decode and validate the Digital Credential;
 - check the presence of `status.status_attestation` in the Digital Credential.
-If true, the Verifier SHOULD:
+If true, the Verifier MUST:
   - produce the hash of the Digital Credential using the hashing algoritm defined in `status.status_attestation`;
   - decode all the Status Attestations provided in the presentation, by mathing the JWS Header parameter `typ` set to `status-attestation+jwt` and looking for the `credential_hash` value that match with the hash produced at the previous point;
   - evaluate the validity of the Status Attestation.